It’s common knowledge among most digital advertisers that PPC metrics and industry benchmarks are key to understanding their success.

 In a mobile-first world, it’s essential to your paid ad campaign success — and ultimately your business’ success — to know the Google Ads mobile benchmarks.
 If your metrics don’t compare favorably, it could mean your campaigns aren’t optimized for mobile.
 If they do, it likely means you’ve optimized your pre-click experience with relevant keywords, offers, and ad creatives.

-Either way, be sure to follow up your make your post-click experience match.
+Either way, be sure to follow up your make your post-click landing page match.
 Create personalized pages with AMP to improve all of your mobile campaign metrics.

 Get an Instapage AMP Demo